 On 23 April 1994, the library, carefully squared into waterproof boxes, was loaded onto four lorries and a trailer.
 The convoy brought back the literary treasure from Kottaiyur to Mogappair in Chennai where the library was functioning till 2005.
 In March 2005, the library was shifted to its present campus in Taramani, where the State Archaeological Department was functioning earlier.
 The building belongs to the Department of Public Libraries, and has been leased out to RMRL.
 The RMRL Trust maintains this rare collection in collaboration with the University of Chicago and reaches all corners of the globe.

 From 1994-2004, MOZHI Trust collaborated with University of Chicago in the project.
 In 2004, a new public trust named the Roja Muthiah Research Library Trust was formed to manage the library and provide support for its development.
 An MoU has been entered between the University of Chicago and the RMRLT to preserve and maintain the collection.

 A number of other collections have been added to the Library (see Collection for more information) The scope of the collection has been widened and now the library has started acquiring and building an audio collection in addition to the print material.
 The Library now holds an impressive collection of 4,00,000 items.
 In the year 2007, RMLT set up the Indus Research Centre by the advice of Padma awardee Shri Iravatham Mahadevan.
 He served as the Honorary Consultant of the Centre till December 2011.
-Currently this position is occupied by Shri R. Balakrishnan of the Indian Civil Services.
-Shri Mahadevan continues to be a Patron of the Library and the Indus Research Centre.
+Currently this position is occupied by Shri R. Balakrishnan, retired from the Indian Civil Services.
+Mahadevan passed away on 26 November 2018 (read obituary here).